evroon/bracket/README.md

 See also the [quickstart docs](https://docs.bracketapp.nl/docs/running-bracket/quickstart).

-# Development setup
+# Usage
-Read the [development docs](https://docs.bracketapp.nl/docs/community/development) for how to run Bracket for development.
+Read the [usage guide](https://docs.bracketapp.nl/docs/usage/introduction) for how to use Bracket as a user.

-Prerequisites are `yarn`, `postgresql` and `pipenv` to run the frontend, database and backend.

 # Configuration
 Read the [configuration docs](https://docs.bracketapp.nl/docs/running-bracket/configuration) for how to configure Bracket.